 Equate Student Network Awards

-The awards are closed for this academic year.
+The awards are closed for this academic year, but will go live in November 2019.

 The Equate Student Network Awards celebrates women students (university or college) and institutions who have gone above and beyond to support, mentor or promote women in STEM.